RightToPrivacy/Pine64-Mesh-Related/README.md

 ### EARLY UPDATES

-Other updates have been deleted to keep this space cleaner.
+Older updates have been deleted to keep this space cleaner.

 #### (May): I forked Rakwireless' rak_common_for_gateway and have been editing the rak2287 SPI for Pine64 Gateway.
 You can find that here with instructions
 I added for those interested (check the edited README.md):